aathanor/ResearchSite/content/The Problem of Primitive Reference - Revised (AI).md

 PRI requires distinguishing three interconnected but distinct levels of patterns:

-**Level 1: Objective potential patterns** - Independent structures in reality (electromagnetic waves, molecular configurations, mathematical relationships <-abstract things to be treated separately ->).
+**Level 1: Objective potential patterns** - Independent structures in reality (electromagnetic waves, molecular configurations, mathematical relationships <-abstract things to be treated separately[^1] ->).
 These exist regardless of minds.

 **Level 2: Experiential patterns** - Sensorimotor bundles, recognition events, activated predictive models.
 This is where PRI operates - pattern and recognition are atomic at the experiential level.
 When you see-duck in the duck-rabbit image, this is a unified Level 2 event.